raboof/notion/migration.md

 # Migration from (Not)Ion3

-The next major release of Notion will be Notion 4.
-This release will include a number of changes that are either not backwards compatible, or change the (default) behavior.
+Notion 4 includes a number of changes that are either not backwards compatible, or change the default behavior.

+If you are coming from Notion 3 (or even from Ion3), you might want to review these notes before jumping in.

 ## Keybindings